Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders: Implementation details

 \paragraph{SAE} Building on the open-source library SAE-Lens codebase \cite{bloom2024saetrainingcodebase} for SAE implementation in language models, we adapt the method to extract concepts from a single hidden state encoding the LLM's sentence classification decision.
 We reuse their implementation of the ghost grad method as auxiliary loss.
 In all experiments, we set the training batch size to $500$, we select $K=10$ for the TopK activation function, we use the Adam optimizer with an initial learning rate of $5e-5$ and a cosine annealing schedule down to $5e-7$.
-For the $4$ inspected LLMs, the SAE hidden layer size $d_{sae} \in \mathbb{N}$ is set to twice the dimensionality of the input residual stream.
+For the inspected LLMs, the SAE hidden layer size $d_{sae} \in \mathbb{N}$ is set to twice the dimensionality of the input residual stream.
 The influence of this parameter is examined in the ablation studies in Section \ref{sec:ablation_studies_section}.
-With both IMDB and AG News datasets of moderate size, the model benefits from repeated exposure to each sentence’s embedding.
-We use a total of $10,000,000$ training tokens for all experiments, which represents around $83$ times the size of the AG News train set and $400$ times that of IMDB.
-We perform light data augmentation by perturbing each sentence input embedding with Gaussian noise scaled to $20\%$ of the batch-wise standard deviation before sparse-autoencoder encoding.
+As our datasets are of moderate size, the model benefits from repeated exposure to each sentence’s embedding.
+We use a total of $10,000,000$ training tokens for all experiments.
 Lastly, we also take advantage of several SAE-Lens built-in utilities for encoder–decoder tied initialization, fixed-norm decoder columns, and hidden‐layer activation normalization.